AGENDA

 INNOVATING FOR BIODIVERSITY AND SUSTAINABLE ECONOMY

-• What are the most promising and impactful innovations and technologies emerging from research laboratories, where potential investors can engage early for commercialization?
+• What are the most promising and impact-outcomes innovation and data-driven technologies where potential investors can investigate towards early engagement and commercialization?

-• What are some of the best practices that have proven effective in other supply chains, and what are the mechanisms for successful technology transfer evolving?
+• What are the some of the best practices that have been proven effective in other supply chains, and what are the mechanisms for successful technology transfer evolving?

-• Why is the role of capital markets critical in funding this ESG transition?
+• Why is the role of trade finance critical in funding this ESG transition?

-• Why is biodiversity so important in the agroforestry landscape to boost coffee bean production?
+• How can a resilient supply chain support biodiversity initiatives, including nature capital in the agroforestry landscape, to help boost coffee bean production?

 Speakers:

-• Dr. Parmesh Shah, Global Lead, Data-Driven, Digital Agriculture and Innovations, The World Bank
+• Dr. Parmesh Shah, Global Lead for Data-Driven Digital Agriculture and Innovations, The World Bank

 Dr. Ngozi Okonjo-Iweala, Director-General, World Trade Organization (WTO)